trukhinyuri/IDEsCyberpunkTheme/README.md

-# Cyberpunk Focus Theme for JetBrains IDEs
+# Cyberpunk Focus Theme for IDEs

-Transform your JetBrains IDE into a futuristic coding environment with the **Cyberpunk Focus** collection—a set of next-generation themes inspired by a cyberpunk aesthetic.
+Transform your IDE into a futuristic coding environment with the **Cyberpunk Focus** collection—a set of next-generation themes inspired by a cyberpunk aesthetic.
 Designed to help you focus on important elements while keeping your workspace futuristic, these themes make your coding experience visually stunning.

 ---